syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/events.md

 ### Before item render

-The [beforeItemRender](../api/ribbon/ribbonDropDownSettings/#beforeitemrender) event is triggered while rendering each Popup item of Dropdown button.
+The [beforeItemRender](../api/ribbon/ribbonDropDownSettings/#beforeitemrender) event is triggered while rendering each popup item of the Dropdown button.

 ```typescript
 import { Ribbon, RibbonTabModel, RibbonItemType } from "@syncfusion/ej2-ribbon";